AdobeDocs/experience-manager-cloud-manager.en/help/using/content-copy.md

 ---
 title: Content Copy for Environment Consistency
-description: The Cloud Manager content copy tool lets users copy mutable content On-demand from Adobe Managed Services-hosted Adobe Experience Manager 6.x production environments to lower environments for testing.
+description: Content Copy in Cloud Manager lets users copy mutable content On-demand from Adobe Managed Services-hosted Adobe Experience Manager 6.x production environments to lower environments for testing.
 exl-id: 97915e58-a1d3-453f-b5ce-cad55ed73262
 ---

-# Content copy for environment consistency {#content-copy}
+# Content Copy for environment consistency {#content-copy}

-The Cloud Manager content copy tool lets users copy mutable content On-demand from Adobe Managed Services-hosted Adobe Experience Manager 6.x production environments to lower environments for testing.
+Content Copy in Cloud Manager lets users copy mutable content On-demand from Adobe Managed Services-hosted Adobe Experience Manager 6.x production environments to lower environments for testing.

 ## About Content Copy {#introduction}

 Current, real data is valuable for testing, validation, and user-acceptance purposes.
-The content copy tool lets you copy content from your production AMS-hosted AEM 6.x environment to staging or development environments.
+Content Copy lets you copy content from your production AMS-hosted AEM 6.x environment to staging or development environments.
 This workflow supports various testing scenarios.

 A content set defines the content to copy.
 A content set includes a list of JCR paths with the mutable content to be copied.
 The content moves from a source environment to a target environment.
 All done within the same Cloud Manager program.